Store files | Sync across devices | Share with anyone | Collaborate | Access Anywhere | 1 TB Storage | On your Mobile

 OneDrive for Business is online storage intended for business purposes.
 Your OneDrive for Business is managed by UWTSD and lets you share and collaborate on work documents with co-workers.

 It’s tempting to save all your documents to OneDrive for Business.
 The link to your OneDrive for Business library is always sitting there at the top of the page, ready for you to upload or create a document from OneDrive for Business.
 However, you also need to think about who can and can’t access the documents you save to OneDrive for Business.
-If a document is a collaborative effort related to a project, then saving it to a SharePoint site might be a better choice.
+If a document is a collaborative effort related to a project, then saving it to a Team site might be a better choice.

 Save documents to OneDrive for Business when…